 The bigger and thicker a roast is, the longer it will reach your desired internal temperature.
 Small roasts that are larger around but thin may be significantly faster.

-These are products I own and recommend for monitoring temperatures.
+These are products I recommend for monitoring temperatures.
 They are affiliate links, and I do earn a small amount that will not affect your price.
 For more information, see my Privacy Policy.

 Smoke™ by Thermoworks™